- ITR U - What is ITR-U & How to File Updated Return

 There is a penalty if you do not maintain accounting records under Section 271A.
 This penalty is Rs 25,000/- Further, a penalty equal to a lower of Rs 1.5 lakhs or 0.5% of gross receipts or turnover can be levied under Section 271B for not getting books audited under Section 44AB.

-The due date to file ITR for FY 2023-24 is 31st July 2024, but those on whom audit apply have a due date of 30th September 2024.
-Let Tax2win’s Experts to help ensure a smooth ITR filing process.
+The due date to file ITR for FY 2023-24 is 31st July 2024, but those on whom the audit applies have a due date of 30th September 2024.
+Let Tax2win’s Experts help ensure a smooth ITR filing process.
 Get CA-Assisted ITR Filing Today!

 How to show F&O Loss in ITR?